-During fall law school orientation, four biographies from Memory Hold The Door are cited to highlight the professional virtues that law students and lawyers should cultivate.
-In addition, the Law Library mounts a display that celebrates the lives and accomplishments of the four highlighted honorees.
+During fall law school orientation, a few biographies from Memory Hold the Door are cited to highlight the professional virtues that law students and lawyers should cultivate.
+In addition, the Law Library curates a display that celebrates the lives and accomplishments of the highlighted honorees.

 The attorneys honored in the current display are: